AbhishekMathur11/AI_StockAnalytica/README.md

 Run the application:

-python main.py
-Usage
+Usage:
-Launch the application by running main.py.
+-Launch the application by running main.py.

-Enter the stock symbol or company name you want to analyze.
+-Enter the stock symbol or company name you want to analyze.

-The trading advisor will fetch real-time data, perform analysis, and provide recommendations based on technical indicators.
+-The trading advisor will fetch real-time data, perform analysis, and provide recommendations based on technical indicators.

-Follow the provided recommendations for making informed trading decisions.
+-Follow the provided recommendations for making informed trading decisions.

-Monitor the portfolio and receive alerts for important events to stay updated on your investments.
+-Monitor the portfolio and receive alerts for important events to stay updated on your investments.

 Contributing
 Contributions are welcome!
 If you have any ideas, enhancements, or bug fixes, please submit a pull request.
 For major changes, please open an issue first to discuss the proposed changes.